Currency in Italy: what does it look like, where can I get it and what's it worth?

 What's the best way of getting Italian currency?

-Before you travel: get some cash.
+Before you travel: get some cash

 Don't leave getting currency until you're at the airport!
 The exchange rates are always worse than if you buy before you fly.

-An ATM at Fiumicino airport.Avoid ATMs at airports like this one at Fiumicino.
+A blue ATM at Fiumicino airport.Avoid ATMs at airports like this one at Fiumicino.
 The exchange rates are poor.

 From the UK, we always use the Post Office to get euros. their exchange rates are good and, unless you need thousands of Euros, they have a good stock of cash.
 They also have a very useful "click and collect" service which can save a lot of time, especially in peak tourist season.